Peacock Throne: Later Peacock Throne

 After Nadir Shah took the original, another throne was made for the Mughal emperor.
 Along with the Peacock Throne, Nadir had also taken the fabulous Koh-i Noor and Darya-i Noor diamonds to Persia, where some became part of the Persian crown jewels, and others were sold to the Ottomans.
-The plunder taken by Nadir was so great that he stopped taxation for 3 years.
-The bottom half of the Peacock Throne might have been converted into the Sun Throne also a part of the Persian crown jewels.
+The plunder taken by Nadir was so great that he stopped taxation for three years.
+The bottom half of the Peacock Throne might have been converted into the Sun Throne, also a part of the Persian crown jewels.
 Various 19th-century Indian paintings of this later throne exist.
-It was located in the Diwan-i-Khas and might have been smaller in size than the original.
-However, the appearance would have been similar, based on either the original plans or from memory and eye-witness accounts.
+It was located in the Diwan-i-Khas and might have been smaller than the original.
+However, the appearance would have been similar, based on either the original plans or from memory and eyewitness accounts.
 The replacement throne was made out of gold, or was gilded, and was studded with precious and semi-precious stones.
 Just like the original, it featured 12 columns.
-The columns carried a Bengali do-chala roof, which was graced with two peacock statues on the two ends, carrying pearl necklaces in their beaks, and two peacocks at the top, also carrying pearl necklaces in their beaks.
-The two lower peacocks were in the center underneath a flower bouquet made out of jewels, or under a royal umbrella.
-This throne was protected by a canopy made out of precious and colorful textiles, and gold and silver threads.
+The columns carried a Bengali do-chala roof, which was graced with two peacock statues on the two ends, carrying pearl necklaces in their beaks and two peacocks at the top, also carrying pearl necklaces in their beaks.
+The two lower peacocks were in the center underneath a flower bouquet made of jewels or under a royal umbrella.
+A canopy of precious and colorful textiles and gold and silver threads protected this throne.
 The canopy was carried by four slender columns or beams made out of metal.
 Underneath the throne, colorful and precious carpets were laid out.